Cadasta/cadasta-docs/en/01-gettingstarted.md

       * Resources

-Typically data for each project is collected in the field using mobile devices.
-The Cadasta Platform supports two mobile data collection platforms:
+Typically data for each project is collected in the field.
+This might be doing using mobile applications paper questionnaires, or applicatios like Field Papers .
+The Cadasta Platform currently supports two mobile data collection platforms:

 * **[Open Data Kit \(ODK\)](05-odkcollect.md)**, and
 * **[Geo Open Data Kit \(GeoOKD\)](06-geoodkcollect.md)**.

-Both of these platforms integrate with your questionnaire, ensuring that the data you're collecting is in your desired format.
+Both of these applications integrate with your questionnaire, ensuring that the data you're collecting is in your desired format.

 Whenever you need to get your data and resources out of the Cadasta platform, all you have to do is [download it](07-download.md).